Skip to contents

 • status

-Status of the taxon, either "accepted" or "synonym"
+Status of the taxon, either "accepted", "not validly published", "synonym", or "unknown"

 • kingdom, phylum, class, order, family, genus, species, subspecies